ccleberg/cmc.pub/content/blog/2022-03-23-nextcloud-on-ubuntu.md

 # DNS

 If you do not have a static IP address, you will need to update your DNS settings (at your DNS provider) whenever your dynamic IP address changes.

-For an example on how I do that with Cloudflare, see my other post:
-[Updating Dynamic DNS with Cloudflare API](../updating-dynamic-dns-with-cloudflare-api/)
+For an example on how I do that with Cloudflare, see my other post: [Updating Dynamic DNS with Cloudflare API](../updating-dynamic-dns-with-cloudflare-api/)

 # Certbot

-If you want to serve Nextcloud from HTTPS rather than plain HTTP, use the following commands to issue Let\'s Encrypt SSL certificates:
+If you want to serve Nextcloud from HTTPS rather than plain HTTP, use the following commands to issue Let's Encrypt SSL certificates:

 ```sh
 sudo apt install snapd